ArvindHarinder1/PrivatePreviewDocs/ZIgnoreGenericSQL.md

     ![ODBC11](./media/microsoft-identity-manager-2016-connector-genericsql-step-by-step/odbc11.png)

 We now have the file we need and can start creating the Connector.

+## Troubleshooting the Generic SQL connector
+### Identify the query the ECMA host made to the SQL DB
+1. Enable verbose logging as described here.
+2. Review the event logs to identify the  request made.

+### Test the SQL query directly in your database
+Sometimes, importing users from the SQL database may fail.
+Verify that the request the ECMA host is making to the SQL database works when made directly in the SQL database.
+To accomplish this, identify the query the ECMA host made, as described above.
+Navigate to SSMS to make the request yourself.

 ## Configuring the Generic SQL Connector for SQL Server